 - The cost of delays in severe situations such as hurricanes or blizzards due to lost capacity can be more than $100 million a day

-Delays are not just caused by freak weather events such as hurricanes.
+Delays are not just caused by freak weather events such as hurricanes and sudden rain storms.
 Slight changes in temperature or everyday weather events such as heavy rain can throw trucking operations into turmoil if not managed properly.